AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 ## Sharing Information Between Shards

 Remember how we were talking about sharding being a method of "splitting" the bot into multiple instances of itself?
-Because your sharded bot is now in separate, individual instances, things like your adding your total guilds or getting a specific guild are not as simple as they were before.
+Because of this, things like your adding your total guilds or getting a specific guild are not as simple as they were before.
 We must now use either [`fetchClientValues`](#fetchclientvalues) or [`broadcastEval`](#broadcasteval) to get information from across shards.

 These two functions are your go-to for getting any information from other shards, so get familiar with them!